osisoft/AVEVA-Adapter-Modbus-Docs/V1/Installation/Install PI Adapter for Modbus TCP using Docker.md

 ### REST access from the local host to the Docker container

-Complete the following to run the container:
+Complete the following steps to run the container:

-1. Use the docker container image `modbusadapter` previously created.
+1. Use the docker container image `modbusadapter` created previously.
 2. Type the following in the command line (`sudo` may be necessary):

 	```bash